-More than 2.03 million graduating seniors took the ACT in 2017, and yielded a national average composite score of 21.1, up from 20.8 in 2016.
 The highest possible score is 36.
 Approximately 1 in 5,500 students who take the exam score a perfect 36.
 Students are allowed to retest in an effort to improve their score.
 55% of the students who retest do increase their composite score, 23% decrease their score, and 22% show no change in their score.

 In 2015, Missouri began offering a one-time ACT administration to all 11th graders at no cost to the students.
-These results reflect the performance of the entire senior class for the first time, which has resulted in a new baseline.
-Currently there are seventeen other states who test 100 percent of their graduating students.
-This shift from a mainly college bound population taking the test to a fully tested population has impacted the average composite scores by causing a decline.
-This report reflects the highest scores of the 2016 graduates as students may retake the test in an attempt to raise their score.
+The results reflected the performance of the entire senior class for the first time, which resulted in a new baseline.
+This shift from a mainly college bound population taking the test to a fully tested population impacted the average composite scores by causing a decline.
+The information below also reflects the highest scores of the graduates as students may retake the test in an attempt to raise their score.
+Missouri is among 17 states that test 100% of the graduating class and had a composite score of 20, the sixth highest of this group, tying with Montana and Wyoming.